delhivery/LeaderCluster/README.md

 ##Input
 It requires two basic inputs:-
 - Data points comprising of their coordinates and weights
-- Radius of the cluster
+- Radius of the cluster in meters
 Optionally you can also provide your own distance calculator, by default, it uses Haversine distance calculator.